RedPitaya/RedPitaya/OS/debian/README.md

 ## Red Pitaya ecosystem extraction

 In case `ecosystem*.zip` was not available for the previous step, it can be extracted later to the FAT partition (128MB) of the SD card.
-In addition to Red Pitaya tools, this ecosystem ZIP file contains a boot image, boot scripts, the Linux kernel and a Buildroot filesystem.
-Two boot scripts are provided:
+In addition to Red Pitaya tools, this ecosystem ZIP file contains a boot image (containing FPGA code), a boot script (`u-boot.scr`) and the Linux kernel.
-- `u-boot.scr.buildroot` (default) for booting into the Buildroot system, here the Debian EXT4 partition is not needed
-- `u-boot.scr.debian` for booting into the Debian system The script executed by U-Boot is `u-boot.scr` which is by default a copy of the Debian boot script `u-boot.scr.debian`, booting into Buildroot can be enabled my copying the Buildroot script `u-boot.scr.buildroot` over `u-boot.scr`.

 ## Wyliodrin